Courtney Brown (social scientist)

 Courtney Brown (born 1952) is an American political scientist and parapsychologist who is an associate professor in the political science department at Emory University.
 He is known for promoting the use of nonlinear mathematics in social scientific research, and as a proponent of remote viewing, a form of extrasensory perception.

-He is the founder of the Farsight Institute which does explorations into the past or future through remote viewings along with exposing secret information.
+He is the founder of the Farsight Institute.

+Brown is also the CEO of Farsight Prime, a streaming service powered by Vimeo.